cmcmA20/cubical-mini/README.md

 - `Containers` are folklore, though I took inspiration in a talk by Thorsten Altenkirch and Conor McBride's lectures.
 - Amélia's 1Lab is a source of immensely good tricks regarding automation, design and style in particular.
+See `Meta` and most of the `Foundations`.